elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-CNN.md

     - Not as verbose or as cumbersome as Tensorflow Core (Low-Level)
     - Gives us full control of layers.

-  * We can "wrap" keras inside of estimator if we want.
+  * We can "wrap" Keras inside of estimator if we want.
     - Gives us best of both worlds
     - Control + High-level